xing/hops/packages/redux/README.md

 _This preset must be used together with the `hops-react` preset._

-Just add this preset and its peer dependencies `react-redux`, `redux` and `redux-thunk` to your existing Hops React project:
+Add this preset and its peer dependencies `react-redux`, `redux` and `redux-thunk` to your existing Hops React project:

 ```bash
 $ yarn add hops-redux react-redux redux redux-thunk